Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Case Studies

 \subsection{Probabilistic Nontermination}

-Whereas much of the work on probabilistic program analysis focuses on \emph{almost sure termination} \cite{kaminski,mciver2005abstraction,mciver2018new}---programs that terminate with probability 1---there are many programs simulating physical phenomena, which do not almost surely terminate, but are still important to reason about \cite{icard2017almost-sure}.
-An example of such programs is a \emph{tortoise-and-hare} scenario.
-Here, a tortoise marches forward at a constant speed, and an erratic hare attempts to catch up.
+Whereas much of the work on probabilistic verification focuses on \emph{almost sure termination} \cite{kaminski,mciver2005abstraction,mciver2018new}---programs that terminate with probability 1---there are many programs simulating physical phenomena, which do not almost surely terminate, but are still important to reason about \cite{icard2017almost-sure}.
+An example of such programs is a scenario where a tortoise marches forward at a constant speed, and an erratic hare attempts to catch up.

 The program below models such a scenario, where $t$ represents the position of the tortoise, $h$ represents the position of the hare, and $k$ is the number of steps that have been taken.
 The tortoise starts one step ahead of the hare.
 Each step, the hare either takes a step forward, or leaps forward.
 However, the hare gets tired over time, so it can only leap a distance of $1+\frac1{2^k}$.
 The program terminates if the hare catches up to the tortoise.
 Note that $C_1 +_p C_2$ is syntactic sugar for $(\assume p\fatsemi C_1) + (\assume{1-p}\fatsemi C_2)$.